 A lot of British buyers think that because I sell the FUJINON FMTR-SX as, "Made to U.S. military specification" that it must be made especially for (and currently used by) the U.S. military.
 This assumption is because the British military have (traditionally) had binoculars made only for the British military, they are never on sale to the public.

 It is not like that in the U.S. The U.S. military will (like the British) have their own "military specification" (mil-spec) but they will find something that is already made, off-the-shelf and (in all probability) already in the shops.
-They may, on occasion, ask for variations and I'm sure they negotiate a good price for large quantities, but the mil-spec binocular you buy in the shop IS the same as the mil-spec binocular the U.S. Military have approved.
+They may, on occasion, ask for variations and I'm sure they negotiate a good price for large quantities, but the mil-spec binoculars you buy in the shop IS the same as the mil-spec binoculars the U.S. Military have approved.
 And such an item will still be mil-spec even after the military have stopped using it.
 So it is with the FMTR-SX 6X30, 7X50 and 10X50.
-Now I know, for a fact, that the U.S. Military used to use the 6X30 but don't any more because it was too expensive (!); and I've spoken to American servicemen who say the 7X50 may well be U.S. mil-spec but he doesn't remember ever seeing them; and I know the 10X50 wouldn't be used because 10X is considered too powerful for a handheld binocular.
+Now I know, for a fact, that the U.S. Military used to use the 6X30 but don't any more because it was too expensive (!); and I've spoken to American servicemen who say the 7X50 may well be U.S. mil-spec but they don't remember ever seeing them in service; and I know the 10X50 wouldn't be used because 10X is considered too powerful for handheld binoculars.
 But they are all mil-spec nevertheless.

 Finally, two little stories about the FUJINON FMTR-SX series.